divsandhu/decentralized-insurance-platform/README.md

 # Decentralized Insurance Platform

-This project is a **Decentralized Insurance Platform** that allows users to create and manage insurance policies, file claims, and process claims on the blockchain.
+This **Decentralized Insurance Platform** allows users to create and manage insurance policies, file claims, and process claims on the blockchain.
 The platform leverages **Solidity** for smart contract development, **Hardhat** for testing and deployment, and **React** for the front-end interface, enabling users to interact with the insurance system securely and transparently.

 ## Features